damienbod/AspNetCoreCertificates/Documentation.md

 </ul>

-# Basic usage ASP.NET Core, NET Core
+# Basic usage ASP.NET Core, .NET Core

 Add the NuGet package to the your project file